 In sports photography, access is key.
 Without access, you won’t succeed even if you have the most comprehensive array of lenses out there.
-So if you have access, you’ve already improved your chances of success by at least 40%.
+So if you have access, you’ve already improved your chances of success by at least 40 percent.
 The other keys to success?

 You have to be able to anticipate and concentrate for long periods.
 Being knowledgeable and following a variety of sports, not just the popular ones, is crucial.
-And finally a good ounce of luck doesn’t hurt either.
-What exactly should you be looking for besides shooting great action?
+And finally, a good ounce of luck doesn’t hurt either.
+What exactly should you be looking for besides great action?

 Back of heads are not terribly engaging.
 I think we are so in tuned to seeing faces, we don’t realize it.
 We do want to see faces of athletes whenever possible.
 Grimacing faces add to the drama and excitement.
 Unfortunately some athletes hardly show any emotions even when they win.
 Faces in sports can be the difference between a good picture and a great picture.

 Peak action is probably what you’re after.
 There may be some luck involved but a softball picture without a visible ball is not as exciting.
 The ball, be it a hockey puck or shuttlecock tells your viewer what sport it is.
 Without the ball, you don’t get a sense of how close the play was, how bad the throw was, et cetera.
 With baseball and softball, the play at a base has to be close.
 If the throw is early or too late, the ball is either in the glove or out of your picture.
 But that’s not your fault.
 It’s just how the game goes.
 So the element of luck is there for sure.

 Strive for a different viewpoint to surprise your viewers and to give them a fresh look of a “tired-looking” sport.
 This may be something as simple as shooting when weather is not so good sometimes.

 Or even simply being creative with your photographic technique.
 It may mean working harder by bringing in more equipment but your efforts will be rewarded.
 If it it doesn’t work, you’ll at least learn something new.